 Parent Volunteer Opportunities

 The Fremont Unified School District encourages parent involvement and support of our schools.
 Parents are an integral part of our school system and we appreciate all efforts put forth by our parent communities.
-In response to the tremendous budget crisis facing the State of California and the Fremont Unified School District, many parents have expressed the desire to help schools by donating funds to augment budget cuts.
+Please click here for more information on becoming a volunteer for the District.

 In order to clarify the parameters of parent involvement, answers are provided for the following list of questions from the community (please note, all asterisks (*) are for clarification and are not part of the original state policy):

 Q: In response to the proposed cut to elementary subject matter specialist time (commonly known as prep), can parent organizations hire individuals to teach science, P.E., music, or computer at their child's school?

 A: No. Parent organizations cannot directly hire staff to augment cuts for the schools.
 All employees,

 classified and certificated, must be hired by the District.
 Any reinstatement of elementary subject

 matter specialists at schools will be done equitably throughout the District by the FUSD Human

 Q: Can parent organizations hire someone to help perform non-teaching duties (such as those done by Library Media Techs) performed currently by employees and eliminated or reduced due to budget cuts?

 A: No. See above answer regarding parent organizations hiring staff.
 Non-teaching duties currently